JeanJPNM/mindustry-schematic-parser/README.md

 ## Rendering options

-Bellow are the type definitions for
+Bellow are the type definitions for schematic rendering options

 ```ts
 export interface SchematicRenderingOptions {
   /** Options for rendering coveyors */